phbits/WebsiteFailedLogins/README.md

 ## Prerequisites ##

-The following are prerequisites needing to be addressed to run this module.
+Logparser and IIS log fields are the two prerequisites for this module.

 ### Logparser ###